craigrobertsdev/PlanningAndAssessmentSystem/README.md

 </ul>

 ## Further Information
-Further information about the project will be added (including link to deployed page), will be added as the project develops.
+Further information about the project (including link to deployed page), will be added as the project develops.